spacemiqote/CursorRestrict/README.md

-# CursorRestrict
+# Cursor Restrict (a tiny app)
 ## 🚀 Introduction
-A program to restrict your cursor from moving out of the game window.(originally made for [Morbid: The Seven Acolytes](https://store.steampowered.com/app/1140890/Morbid_The_Seven_Acolytes/))
+A tiny program(size: 5KB) to restrict your cursor from moving out of the game window.(originally made for [Morbid: The Seven Acolytes](https://store.steampowered.com/app/1140890/Morbid_The_Seven_Acolytes/))
 This program will run in the background silently.
 Press Alt+F11 to exit or Alt+F12 to toggle the restriction on the current focused window.
 ## 🌟Tutorial: